-- 4. To provide students with the key theoretical approaches used in the study of television and broader media industries: - 5.
+- 3. To develop an understanding of the historical and social aspects of the television industry and other related media; - 4.
+To provide students with the key theoretical approaches used in the study of television and broader media industries; - 5.
 To stimulate a sensitivity to ethical issues in the media industries; - 6.
 To develop the capacity to undertake and complete independent research.